bezhermoso/ZfViewBundle/README.md

                 /*
                  * Child views will be assigned the the content variable by default
-                 * and thus can be rendered like below:
+                 * and thus can be rendered like so:
                  */
                 echo $this->content;